Enlargement of subgraphs of infinite graphs by Bernoulli percolation: Introduction and Main results

 If $H$ is connected, then $\U(H)$ is also connected.
 If $H$ consists of a single vertex $x$ with no edges, then $\U(H)$ is identical to $C_x$.

-In this paper, a {\it property} $\PP$ is a subset of the class of subgraphs of $G$ which is invariant under any graph automorphism of $G$.
-We consider a property which is well-defined {\it only} on a class of subgraphs of $G$, and call the class the {\it scope} of the property.
-For example, being a transient subgraph is defined only for connected subgraphs of $G$, and the scope of being transient is the class of connected subgraphs of $G$.
-We denote $X \in \PP$ (resp. $X \notin \PP$) if a subgraph $X$ of $G$ is in the scope of $\PP$ and satisfies (resp. does not satisfy) $\PP$.
+In this paper, a {\it property} $\PP$ is an automorphism-invariant set of subgraphs of $G$.
+For ease of description, we denote $X \in \PP$ (resp. $X \notin \PP$) if a subgraph $X$ of $G$ satisfies (resp. does not satisfy) $\PP$.
 Let $\mathcal{F}$ be the cylindrical $\sigma$-algebra on the configuration space $\{0,1\}^{E(G)}$.